raspberrypilearning/Pathways/README.md

 We've automated this through CI using Github Actions, to trigger this you need to create a Pull Request into `gh-pages`, if any errors exist comments will be automatically added to your PR along with the suspected line.

+# Deploying

+Changes here only need to be merged in to the `gh-pages` branch, then the Projects Admin / API application (Heroku) needs to be restarted (as it performs a [DownloadPathwayTranslationsJob](https://github.com/RaspberryPiFoundation/projects-admin/blob/main/lib/tasks/ephemeral_setup.rake) on startup).

 # Examples

 Here is a simple example with just title, description and meta data: